arthurfy/support-app/README.md

 # About The Project
-A desktop application with a basic authentication system for users to visualise and explore customer data.
+template desktop application with pandas, sql, pysimplegui

 # Built With
 pandas